 The 'iteration' value defines the number of times that a hash algorithm is applied to perform password verification.
 This number can be set to a high value, which will substantially slow down verification.
 The benefit of this is that it can be used to make brute force password guessing attacks against a compromised database prohibitively expensive.

 SCRAM is designed to be used with any hash algorithm, and so can evolve with improving cryptography.
-The first generation of SCRAM deployment is expected to be in conjunction with SHA-1.
+The first generation of SCRAM deployment is being used in conjunction with SHA-1, and migration to SHA-256 is anticipated.

 SCRAM can co-exist with plain password login based mechanisms, while using the SCRAM secret format.
 If plain text passwords are stored, SCRAM can co-exist with hash mechanisms too.